|Periods||Expenditure (mln euro)||Revenue (mln euro)||Balance (mln euro)|

 Statistics Netherlands published the revised National Accounts in June 2018.
 Among other things, GDP and total government expenditures have been adjusted upwards as a result of the revision.
 As part of the revision, the determination of the population of communal arrangements has been improved qualitatively.
 The population has grown in size.
 From the first quarter of 2018 onwards, administrative data of the main units of local government will be published after revision in this table.
 The figures for the previous quarters have not been adjusted based on the revision.
 Between the fourth quarter of 2017 and the first quarter of 2018, a break occurs as a result of the changed population of communal arrangements.

 Data available from: first quarter 2014.

 The status of all recent figures is provisional.
 When figures for a new quarter are published, the provisional figures of the previous quarter may be adjusted.
 After publication of the annual figures according to the local government administration, the status of the quarterly figures becomes definite.
 The annual figures are published in December, one year after the end of the reporting year.

-Figures for the second quarter of 2020 have been added.
+Figures for the third quarter of 2020 have been added.